firedrakeproject/firedrake/python/firedrake_docs/source/extrusion.rst

 .. code-block:: python

 	mesh = UnitSquareMesh(2, 2)

+This is one of the built-in functions which creates a mesh.
+A more detailed descritpion of other meshes available in Firedrake can be found in the :doc:`Variational Problems<variational-problems>` section on mesh construction.

 The size of the mesh is given by the number of cells on the sides of the square, in this case two cells on each side.